Raising Cane's, Todd Graves

-Raising Cane's, which now operates 100 restaurants in 14 states, was honored with a 2010 SCORE Award for Outstanding Socially Progressive Small Business for its business success and community support.
+Raising Cane's, which now operates 100 restaurants in 14 states, was honoured with a 2010 SCORE Award for Outstanding Socially Progressive Small Business for its business success and community support.

-Helping the community is an important element to the Raising Cane's philosophy.
+Helping the community is an important element of Raising Cane's philosophy.
 In 2009, the company gave more than $1 million to the communities that house its restaurants.